lina2360/HiSeqGan/README.md

 ## Methodology

 <center><img src='./image/mainframe.png' width='700px'></center>
+- Our mainframework consists of three parts, as shown in Fig. 1.
+The first part is Phase Space Partition.
+We use GHSOM  as the means of partition sample space in an unsupervised fashion.
+We adopt HiSeqGAN  for symbolic labeling and sequence synthesis, where we use two methods to calculate the symbol distance, the first one uses coordinates and cosine similarity.
+The second one uses the HiSeqGAN to synthesize discrete sequences.
+Finally,the last part of the prediction is based on a large set of synthesized sequences.
+Given partial information (a prefiex), we look for sequences that match the prefiex and use their suffix to predict the future states of the given information.

 ### GHSOM & Hierarchical Data Encoding
 GHSOM is a self-organizing map that grows hierarchically based on data distribution.
 The GHSOM map results in data in clusters of a tree-like structure.
 Use decimal encoding to label the clusters.
 After using the decimal number to label clusters, we converse each number to the two-dimensional coordinate vector.